 We should appreciate the existence of applications like Coggle.
 Since it started, it has maintained a 100% free plan that you can use for as long as you wish.
 That is alongside its paid plans ($5 and $8 per month), which offer more features.
 The free version is quite enough for most people’s usage, though.
 It allows you to draw out limitless mind maps like the one in the picture below.

-The maps are quite colorful and easy to trace as you can see.
+The maps are quite colourful and easy to trace as you can see.
 You can also add an unlimited amount of images to your maps, making them more presentable.
 That goes well with another feature Coggle offers.
 It allows you to create presentations with these mind maps.
 Although free mind mapping software is usually designed for personal use only, that last feature makes Coggle usable in a team setting, too.
 You can let your team in on the ideas in your head.

 - Allows you to write notes on individual branches on your map.

 - You can invite team members to collaborate with you on a map.

 - The ability to view the history of your map to get to know when entries changes were made and who made them.

 - There is a messaging and real-time chat platform so you can contact those collaborating with you.